nczhu/solidity-koans/README.md

 So humble yo-self and do some Solidity Koans ;)

-## Ideas
+## Ideas To Implement

 Levels: Simple data types
-- learn about the assert stuff
+- [done]learn about the assert stuff
-- uint and ints properties, and its nil values
+- [in progress] uint and ints properties, nils, underflow/overflows
 - string/bytes and properties
 - addresses
 - free getter functions